C-Brown/C-Brown.github.io/_posts/2019-02-25-Shell-Bind-TCP.md

 ```
 The last argument is protocol, we can pass a 0 in to this argument.

-As of right now our call will be:
+As of right now the call will be:
 ```c
 int sockfd = socket(AF_INET, SOCK_STREAM, 0);
 // using the integers, it is:
 socket(2, 1, 0);
 ```
 ### Bind the socket to an IP and port
-After the socket is created, we will need to call bind to bind the socket to a port.
+After the socket is created, we will need to call the function bind so that our socket binds to the port that we want.
 ```c
 int bind(int sockfd, const struct sockaddr *addr, socklen_t addrlen);
 ```
-The first argument will be sockfd which comes from the socket we just created above.
+The first argument will be sockfd which comes from the return value of the socket that was just created above.
-The addr parameter will need the sockaddr_in struct, which will include address, port number, and family (AF_INET which was selected earlier for the socket)
+The addr parameter will need the sockaddr_in struct, which will include address, port number, and family.
 ```c
 struct sockaddr_in {
     sa_family_t    sin_family; /* address family: AF_INET */